 For example, let’s say you have a general liability insurance policy of $1,000,000 for your business, but you must pay damages of $1,200,000.
 If you have a commercial excess policy in place for your business, the liability insurance policy will pay out in full first, and then the umbrella policy will pick up the remaining $200,000.

-The beauty of excess insurance is that, because there’s a relatively low chance it will need to pay out, it’s often considerably cheaper to purchase than you might expect.
+With excess insurance there’s a relatively low chance it will need to pay out, making it often considerably less expensive to purchase than you might expect.

 Commercial excess insurance is a great way to further protect your assets.
 Reach out, and we’ll help you to determine if it’s right for your situation.